tlklein/portfolio-website/README.md

 - [References / Helpful Links](#references--helpful-links)

 ## Project Overview

-The Cloud Resume Challenge is a full-stack, serverless web application that demonstrates modern cloud-native development practices.
+This project stems from a challenge called *The Cloud Resume Challenge* that is a full-stack, serverless web application that demonstrates modern cloud-native development practices.
 The project includes a public-facing resume website and an automated backend that tracks visitor analytics, deployed entirely on AWS using services such as S3, CloudFront, Lambda, DynamoDB, and API Gateway.
 Infrastructure is managed with Terraform and deployments are automated via GitHub Actions CI/CD pipelines, providing a production-grade workflow with security best practices like IAM least-privilege policies and encrypted storage.

 ## Final Product